theonetrade/backtest-kit/docs/interfaces/IAction.md

 position.
 Throw exclusively on a confirmed "order not found by id" result.

 NOTE: Exceptions are NOT swallowed here — they propagate to CREATE_SYNC_PENDING_FN.

+MANUAL WIRING — EXCEPTION-BASED GATE: action-side equivalent of the Broker `onOrderCheck`.
+A throw on a confirmed "order not found by id" closes the position with closeReason "closed" (retried via CREATE_SYNC_PENDING_FN).
+Throw-driven alternative to the imperative `commitClosePending` (call it from `pingActive`) — pick one, not both.
+Live-only.
+Implement via the {@link IActionCallbacks.onOrderCheck} callback.

 ### dispose